ripienaar/free-for-dev/README.md

   * [styleci.io](https://styleci.io/) — Public GitHub repositories only
   * [travis-ci.org](https://travis-ci.org/) — Free for public GitHub repositories
   * [Mergify](https://mergify.io) — workflow automation and merge queue for GitHub — Free for public GitHub repositories
+  * [Integromat](https://www.integromat.com) — Workflow automation tool which lets you connect apps and automate workflows using UI, it supports many apps and most popular APIs.
+Free for public GitHub repositories, and free tier with 100 Mb, 1000 Operations and 15 minutes of minimum interval.

 **[⬆ back to top](#table-of-contents)**